Plastic bottles have surpassed plastic bags as the biggest threat to oceans and rivers

 - Takeaway cups: 4%

-Not only are Coke bottles, Camel buts, Frito Lay packages, and some stranger’s ear wax-laden Q-tip nasty to look at while you’re trying to appreciate nature, but they kill wildlife and fish, and are difficult to clean up.
+Not only are Coke bottles, Camel butts, Frito-Lay packages, and some stranger’s ear wax-laden Q-tip nasty to look at while you’re trying to appreciate nature, but they kill wildlife and fish and are difficult to clean up.

 As The Guardian notes, while much reporting has been done on the plastic polluting the world’s oceans, about 80% of that ocean plastic starts as river pollution.
 Some experts believe that cleaning the trash out of rivers is the best way to curb plastic in the ocean.
 Well, the second best way: Cutting out single-use plastic products remains the best way to fight plastic pollution.
 The EU is working on that as it recently passed legislation to ban many single-use plastics by 2021.